 Last week we went through how we can stop giving out free advice and making consultation a revenue generator.
 Let’s see that in practice.
-Our example today is Slack, the latest silicon valley unicorn (1B+ valuation).
+Our example today is Slack app, the latest silicon valley unicorn (1B+ valuation).
 Slack, in most cases, is a free tool designed to enhance your internal communication.
-So how can we as IT service providers deliver value and earn revenue with this great tool.
+So how can we as cloud service providers deliver value and earn revenue with this great tool.

 Customer Segment Profile